CK-MB Blood Test

 CK-MB Blood Test, CK-MB is an isoenzyme of CK or CPK ( creatine Kinase or Creatine Phosphokinase ).
 It is mostly found in heart muscle cells.
 An increase in CK- MB can usually be detected about 3-6 hours after a heart attack.
 CK-MB peaks in 12 – 24 hours and then returns to normal in about 48-72 hours.
-If there is a second heart attack or sustained damage, then the level may rise again and stay higher for a longer period of time.
+If there is a second heart attack or sustained damage, then the level may rise again and stay higher for a longer period.

 Purpose of CK-MB Test